istio/istio.io/content/en/news/releases/1.19.x/announcing-1.19/upgrade-notes/index.md

 This allows for custom `HorizontalPodAutoscalers` to be used.

 ## Use the canonical filter names for EnvoyFilter

-If you are using EnvoyFilter API, please use canonical filter names https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.14.0#deprecated.
+If you are using EnvoyFilter API, please use canonical filter names.
 The use of deprecated filter name is not supported.
+See the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.14.0#deprecated) for further details.

 ## `base` Helm Chart removals

 A number of configurations previously present in the the `base` Helm chart were *copied* to the `istiod` chart in a previous releases.

 In this release, the duplicated configurations are fully removed from the `base` chart.